FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ReactDOM.render(<App/>, document.querySelector('#root'));
 ```

 If the user is logged in, a welcome message displays.
 If not, then a 'You're not logged in' message displays.
+Go ahead and comment out `email: 'test@fusionauth.io'` in the

+`this.state = {
+    email: 'test@fusionauth.io'
+  };`

-Go ahead and comment out line 11, `email: 'test@fusionauth.io'`, and confirm that a 'You're not logged in' message appears.
+block.
+Now, confirm a 'You're not logged in' message appears.

 Now, let's set the state of this email based on a call to our Express server.